Workrunner/workrunner.github.io/en/pages/ui.md

 ##### Add New Logon:

-*Click Set Password or New Logon button.
+* Click Set Password or New Logon button.
-*Click any logon.
+* Click any logon.

 You can learn how to change your password by watching this video:
 <iframe width="420" height="240" src="https://www.youtube.com/embed/OZVdUuCEsFw" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ### Send Feedback

-Provides a feedback form to send notifications about Emakin.
+Provides a feedback form to send notifications about Workrunner.
 Your feedback is valuable to us and all negative or positive feedbacks are considered carefully.
 We constantly strive to improve our services based on your feedback.

 ### Log Out